At first glance, credit cards and budgets don't seem to be a likely duo. One encourages spending, the other is rooted in frugality.

 If you're budgeting to spend less than $800 each month on a card with a $1,000 credit limit, it could be helpful to set an alert notification for when you're at $600.
 This will help you know when you're getting close and whether you need to adjust your spending.
 It might also be helpful to set a reminder for when your credit card payment is due so you don't incur any late fees or negatively impact your credit score.

-Setting bills to autopay
+Set bills to autopay on your card

-Because tracking your spending is part of budgeting, it’s important to have a system for your monthly recurring bills.
-This could include a way to easily pay off cell phone bills, internet bills, and other utility bills.
 Setting your bills to autopay with a credit card decreases your chances of missing payments.
-If you use a rewards credit card for automatic payments, you’ll earn rewards at the same time.
+If you use a rewards credit card for automatic payments, you'll earn rewards at the same time.
 See our list of the best rewards credit cards for more details.

-Using it for specific purposes only
+Use your card for specific purposes only

 If you're worried about overspending on your credit card, consider using it only for specific expenses.
 Using your credit card for bills set to autopay is an easy way to not miss payments while earning credit card rewards.
 Using this method, you could set up autopay for the bills you want and never have to worry about carrying a credit card in your wallet.